eschava/psmqtt/doc/usage.md

 **psmqtt/COMPUTER_NAME/error/TASK**.
 Please check [some MQTT documentation](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/) to understand the role of the `/` MQTT topic level separator.

-Here follows the reference documentation for all supported tasks and their parameters:
+Here follows the reference documentation for all required tasks and their parameters:

 * **Category: CPU**
   * Task name: `cpu_percent`
     * Short description: CPU total usage in percentage
-    * Number of supported parameters: 1
+    * Number of required parameters: 1
     * `<param1>`: The wildcard `*` or `*;` to select all the CPUs or the CPU index `0`, `1`, `2`, etc to select a single CPU
     * Link to external docs: [ psutil ]( https://psutil.readthedocs.io/en/latest/#psutil.cpu_percent )
   * Task name: `cpu_times`
     * Short description: CPU times information
-    * Number of supported parameters: 1
+    * Number of required parameters: 1
     * `<param1>`: The wildcard `*`  or `*;` to select all fields or one of `user` / `nice` / `system` / etc.
       Full list of available fields in the external docs.
     * Link to external docs: [ psutil ]( https://psutil.readthedocs.io/en/latest/#psutil.cpu_times )
   * Task name: `cpu_times_percent`
     * Short description: CPU times in percentage
-    * Number of supported parameters: 1 or 2
+    * Number of required parameters: 1 or 2
     * `<param1>`: The wildcard `*` or `*;` to select all fields or one of `user` / `nice` / `system` / etc.
       Full list of available fields in the external docs.
     * `<param2>`: The wildcard `*` or `*;` to select all CPUs or the CPU index `0`, `1`, `2`, etc to select a single CPU.